andy008/spelling-bee/README.md

-My first attempt at a react app (coming from Angular).
+My first attempt at a React app (coming from Angular).

 # spelling-bee
 A simple spelling drill using:-